Chinese Physical Society

-The Chinese Physical Society (CPS) a professional society of physicists established in 1932.
+The Chinese Physical Society (CPS) is a professional society of physicists established in 1932.
 It is part of the China Association for Science and Technology.
 Current membership is at around 40,000.
 CPS has been a member of the International Union of Pure and Applied Physics (IUPAP) since 1984 and of the Association of Asia Pacific Physical Societies (AAPPS) since 1990.